njokuifeanyigerald/url-shortener/README.md

 URL shortening is a technique on the World Wide Web that enables the Uniform Resource Locator to be made considerably shorter and still direct to the desired page.
 This is done by using a redirect path to a web page that has a long URL.

-The project is developed using Django for backend and HTML and CSS for frontend.
+The project is developed using Django for backend and HTML, CSS and Bootstrap for frontend.

 ## Usage
 When the user enters the link, a short link will appear.
 Use clipboard emote to copy the link.
 The link will redirect you to the original link.